Geontech/vrtgen/examples/app/README.md

 ## Implement Stub Functions

 At this point, running `make` will succeed, but the code isn't quite ready to be executed.
-If the code were to be executed, there would be exceptions thrown by the Controllee application because certain functions have not yet been implemented.
-Examining the `RDCInformationControllee.hpp` file we can see why:
+If the code were to be executed, there would be an exception thrown by the Controllee application because the control packet callback handler would not have been implemented yet.
+Examining the `ExampleInformationClassControllee.hpp` file we can see why:

 ```
-virtual double getBandwidth()
+virtual void handle_example_control(const ExampleControl& packet)
 {
     // AUTO-GENERATED FUNCTION STUB
-    // IMPLEMENT HARDWARE-SPECIFIC FUNCTIONALITY HERE
+    // IMPLEMENT PACKET HANDLING FUNCTIONALITY HERE
-    throw std::runtime_error("getBandwidth not implemented");
+    throw std::runtime_error("handle_example_control not implemented");
 }
 ```

-All of the functions in this file are stubbed out to throw a `std::runtime_error` by default.
-The functions in this file are left as stubs to be implemented with the hardware-specific functionality that is required to interface with the radio.
+All packet handlers in this file get stubbed out to throw a `std::runtime_error` by default.
+The functions in this file are left as stubs to be implemented with the specific functionality that is required for the user's application.

 To add in some functionality to the Controllee interface, run the following:

 ```
-cp .RDCInformationControllee.hpp RDCInformationControllee.hpp
+cp .ExampleInfoControllee.hpp ExampleInfoControllee.hpp
 ```

 ## Build